 Burnaby's Social Sustainability Strategy focuses on strategic priorities to create more inclusive, livable and resilient communities.
-Metrotown can contribute to this City-wide vision through an approach to community development that provides a strong, diverse and vibrant economy; housing for residents of various income ranges, abilities, and stages in life; and convenient access to health services, recreation and the natural environment.
-Metrotown has a major role in the advancement of social priorities including the celebration of diversity and culture, and the fostering of a vibrant arts and entertainment scene.
-Further, the Plan update will address community safety through the implementation of Crime Prevention through Environmental design (CPTED) principles, and emergency and crisis response preparedness.
+Metrotown can contribute to this city-wide vision through an approach to community development that provides a strong, diverse and vibrant economy; a variety of housing options for residents; and convenient access to health services, recreation and the natural environment.
+Metrotown has a major role in the advancement of social priorities including the celebration of diversity and culture, and the fostering of a vibrant community-oriented arts and entertainment scene.
+Further, the Plan update will address community safety through the implementation of Crime Prevention Through Environmental Design (CPTED) principles, and emergency and crisis response preparedness.